Who we are

-Our head office is at Pennyhurst Mill, Haig Street, Wigan WN3 4AZ.
+Our head office is at 74-80 Hallgate, Wigan WN1 1HP.
 We put on activities throughout Wigan Borough.
-Our data controller is the Chief Officer, John McArdle.
-He can be contacted by ringing 01942 241972 or emailing email@example.com.
+Our data controller is the Chief Executive Officer, Bryonie Shaw.
+She can be contacted by ringing 01942 615880 or emailing email@example.com.

 What information we keep and why

 We process personal data relating to clients, customers, supporters, staff, volunteers and trustees of our organisation.
 This is to allow us to offer services, products and help and guidance to our clients and to be able to keep people up-to-date with our work and plans.

 We need to keep some basic information about you to be able to help you with any advice or issues you have asked us about, and to be able to offer you services.
 This may include name, address, date of birth, contact details, marital status, employment details, GP information, National Insurance number, accommodation details, living arrangements, health/disability information, a record of what you have chosen to talk to us about and any risks associated with worknig with you.
 This will allow us to ensure you are getting the appropriate support from us.

 In most cases, we will ask your consent before storing or processing your data.
-However, where we are acting under contract, you may have given consent to the organisation asking us to do the work, rather than directly with us, but you will have agreed to have your information passed on to us.
+However, where we are acting under contract, you may have given consent to the organisation asking us to do the work (e.g. the Council), rather than directly with us, but you will have agreed to have your information passed on to us.

 We store the information on a database, Charitylog, which is run externally by a company called Dizions Ltd. This is a database specifically developed for charities, it has strong security features and double password protection.
 Access is limited to staff and volunteers who have permission to use it.
 We regularly audit use of Charitylog to ensure that it is being properly used.
 On some occasions staff from Dizions may also have access when specific support services are required.
 In some cases, we also store information on computer spreadsheets or in paper format.
 In these cases access is limited to key staff and volunteers and is securely stored.